doanminhphuc2011-debug/hcm-house-price-prediction/README.md

 ## License

-MIT (see `LICENSE`) — for the code in this repo.
+MIT (see [`LICENSE`](LICENSE)) — applies to the code in this repository.
 The dataset was self-crawled from publicly available listings; if you plan to redistribute `data/raw/` publicly, please review Alonhadat.com.vn's terms of use first.